Annia Mejía

-Annia Stephany Mejía Alcaraz (born 12 March 1996) is a professional footballer who plays as a centre-back for Liga MX Femenil side Club América.
+Annia Stephany Mejía Alcaraz (born 12 March 1996) is a professional footballer who plays as a centre-back.
 Born in the United States, she plays for the Mexico national team.

 International career

 Mejía's father attempted her to represent his homeland Honduras, but contacts with the local federation and one of its women's national team players were unsuccessful.

 Mejía represented her mother's homeland Mexico at the 2015 CONCACAF Women's U-20 Championship and the 2016 FIFA U-20 Women's World Cup.
 She made her senior debut on 26 January 2016.